 Visit Anchorage encourages businesses to carefully document losses during this period should government assistance or other programs become available.
 Note number of reservations and/or cancellations compared to last year, changes made to staffing or supply orders, and financial losses.

 Here's a list of upcoming and prerecorded presentations of interest to tourism businesses.
 Unless noted, Visit Anchorage is not responsible for the content.
 Click for details on the organizer, presenters, and topics covered.
 All times below are Alaska.

 Rely on these official sources for coronavirus information at the federal, state, and local level.

-- The state of Alaska has mandated a 14-day self-quarantine period for domestic and international arrivals to Alaska.
+- The State of Alaska has mandated a 14-day self-quarantine period for domestic and international arrivals to Alaska.
 New arrivals must quarantine in their home or hotel room for 14 or the duration of their visit, if it is shorter.
 This applies regardless of health.
-The order takes effect March 25 at 12:01 a.m. and lasts until April 21.
+The order takes effect March 25 at 12:01 a.m. and lasts through May 19.
 Passengers arriving in Alaska will be asked to fill out a brief form listing recent travel and the location in which they will be self-quarantining.
 Read the details in health mandate 10 from the state.
 The municipality prepared guidelines for accommodations hosting quarantined arrivals.